Hamis Kiggundu

-Early life, education and Religion
+Early life

 Kiggundu was born on 10 February 1984 in the Masaka District of Central Uganda region.
 He is a son of Haruna Segawa (father) and Nakayiza Jalia (mother) who are part of a family with extensive property investments in Kampala.

-He attended his elementary education in Masaka, joined Kabojja International School in Kampala District for his high school education and later graduated from Makerere University with a Bachelors of Laws.
+Kiggundu attended his elementary education in Masaka, joined Kabojja International School in Kampala District for his high school education, and later graduated from Makerere University with a Bachelors of Laws.

 Kiggundu was born and raised in a Muslim family.
-He talks about Islam as "the highest achievement of a lifetime".
+He talks about Islam as "the highest achievement of a lifetime."

-Business career and interests
+Business career

-Hamis started his business journey in 2005 as a garments trader.
-He used to support his father Hajji.
-Segawa in his textile shop from where he learnt basic business principles and during middle school holidays his father gave him capital to start his own venture.
-As his business grew, he started buying and selling land and properties and In 2009 he incorporated Ham Enterprises (U) Ltd and advanced to constructing and owning commercial properties.
-In 2010, Kiggundu started constructing Ham towers, his first commercial property at the Makerere suburb of Kampala city.
+Kiggundu started his business journey in 2005 as a garments trader.
+He used to support his father Hajji Segawa in his textile shop from where he learnt basic business principles and during middle school holidays his father gave him capital to start his own venture.
+As his business grew, he started buying and selling land and properties and in 2009, he incorporated Ham Enterprises (U) Ltd and advanced to constructing and owning commercial properties.
+In 2010, Kiggundu started constructing Ham Towers, his first commercial property at the Makerere suburb of Kampala city.
 According to billionaires.africa, having mastered the commercial real estate trifles with reference to lessons learnt from his first project, Kiggundu was able to move a bit faster and within 18 months, he built his second commercial property, Ham Shopping Mall.
 With combined rental income coming from both properties, he was able to easily secure more financing with the banks, for other projects given his reasonable collateral.

-By 2021, Kiggundu had diversified his investments into multiple sectors, including real estate, finance, Banking, I.T and social media platforms and large-scale industrialization, with the various ventures administered and managed through the Ham Group of Companies.According to the Forbes report on Uganda by Penresa, he embarked on a US$156 million project in the central region where a pilot advanced Integrated Agro-Processing Industrial Plant (IAIP) was set up at Akright City to process and add value to Uganda's agro produce.
+By 2021, Kiggundu had diversified his investments into multiple sectors, including real estate, finance, banking, IT, and social media platforms and large-scale industrialization, with the various ventures administered and managed through the Ham Group of Companies.According to the Forbes report on Uganda by Penresa, he embarked on a US$156 million project in the central region where a pilot advanced Integrated Agro-Processing Industrial Plant (IAIP) was set up at Akright City to process and add value to Uganda's agro produce.